tymyrddin/red-app/source/docs/pal/xss.md

 ### Exploitability

-To prevent the Academy platform being used to attack third parties, our firewall blocks interactions between the labs and arbitrary external systems.
+To prevent the Academy platform being used to attack third parties, the firewall blocks interactions between the labs and arbitrary external systems.
 To solve the lab, you must use the provided exploit server and/or Burp Collaborator's default public server.

 ----